 Interface

-SHE WAS SO VIRTUAL, I COULD ALMOST feel the hum of the universe in our embrace as we tumbled, weightlessly, in endless ecstasy around the flaring sun.
+SHE WAS SO VIRTUAL, I COULD ALMOST FEEL THE hum of the universe in our embrace as we tumbled, weightlessly, in endless ecstasy around the flaring sun.
 Nikolina, eyes of starfire, skin like shimmering nebulae... so precise, so astoundingly complete, how could you be an illusion?
 You must be real, I must believe this is more than an arcade game, that we're really here, locked, in stellar orbit. <<How can you doubt me now>> she sighs, and as we climax the sun explodes and blows into a million tingling pieces.

 But when I wake, druggy and disoriented, I'm lying in a cold plastic vat... alone.